tmr08c/tmr08c.github.io/content/blog/2019/04/golang-fass/index.md

 It seems to have scaled up to handle half a million requests with no non-200 response and no timeout issues (given a one-minute timeout).

-I'd be interested in seeing how different platforms and different languages compare, but, regardless, I was super easy to set up, and I got to see some fun graphs out of it:
+I'd be interested in seeing how different platforms and different languages compare, but, regardless, it was super easy to set up, and I got to see some fun graphs out of it:

 <img src="./google-cloud-function-scaling.png" />